tidepool-org/data-model/device-data/types/basal/scheduled.md

 <!-- start editable commentary on expectedDuration -->

-On a scheduled basal ingested through the legacy jellyfish ingestion service, `expectedDuration` should *never* be included on a `scheduled` basal event, but it may be added by jellyfish under circumstances where a new basal event results in truncation of the duration of the original `scheduled` basal; most commonly this new event is a `temp` or `suspend`, but it could be a `scheduled` if a user is, for example, switching from one to another schedule as the active basal schedule.
+On a scheduled basal ingested through the legacy jellyfish ingestion service, `expectedDuration` should *never* be included on a `scheduled` basal event, but it may be added by jellyfish under circumstances where a new basal event results in truncation of the duration of the original `scheduled` basal; most commonly this new event is a `temp` or `suspend`, but it could be a `scheduled` if a user is, for example, <!-- Suggestion by Eden: -->changing active basal schedules.
 See the examples in [`previous`](./previous.md).

 In Tidepool's new platform APIs (under active development as of April, 2016 at the time of the initial drafting of this document), the burden will be on the client to provide the `expectedDuration` where available and relevant, but it will never be a required field.
 Because of how burdensome (or impossible) it is to calculate `expectedDuration` for `scheduled` basals, we do **not** expect the uploading client to calculate it, except in cases where the source data makes it easy to include.